 Welcome to my corner of the pinball hobby.
-My career is as Rules Designer for deeproot Pinball.
-Opinions expressed by myself or others on the Fun With Bonus web site, and other Fun With Bonus Internet presences, do not necessarily represent the opinions of deeproot Pinball.
+My career is in Research and Development for American Pinball.
+Opinions expressed by myself or others on the Fun With Bonus website, and other Fun With Bonus Internet presences, do not necessarily represent the opinions of American Pinball.
 Disclosure will be noted where appropriate.

-Since the transition of the site into a deeproot Pinball and pinball scene focused web presence, you will see articles about the company from my perspective.
-You will also find posts about other activities produced by pinball enthusiasts.
+You will most often find posts about other activities produced by pinball enthusiasts.
 That will include original content such as:

 In my former lives as an administrator of educational technology, and a public school mathematics/computer science teacher, I incorporated aspects of pinball and video games into my lessons to demonstrate to my students how these educational subjects can also be useful and relevant to them outside of school.
 My Instructional Technology Master’s Degree thesis was also based on ways to use educational gaming to reinforce classroom instruction.

-Through this web site, I continue to encourage pinball’s resurgence and I will show how deeproot Pinball is contributing to that effort.
-I will make updates about pinball media created by myself and others, as well as information on the events, competitions and the players that make the game of pinball unique and special.
+Through this website, I continue to encourage pinball’s resurgence and I will show how American Pinball is contributing to that effort.
+I will make updates about pinball media created by myself and others, as well as information on the events, competitions, and the players that make the game of pinball unique and special.

-In addition, I have taken part in the organization and operation of pinball events and have provided commentary for pinball competitions on PAPA TV and for other tournaments.
+In addition, I have taken part in the organization and operation of pinball events and have provided commentary for pinball tournaments which you will also see posted on this website.

 Favorite quote: